gumpump/package/README.md

 ## Existing features

  - Creating rectangles
- - Add lines to existing nodes (named "points" in the code)
+ - Add lines to existing nodes
  - Show all existing nodes
  - Clear the canvas
  - Move single nodes or multiple nodes at once